A checklist for when you are closing down your limited company

-If you are thinking of closing down your company by voluntarily striking it off the register at Companies House, a process also called company dissolution, you’ll need to take a series of actions prior to submitting the application.
+If you are thinking of closing down your limited company by voluntarily striking it off the register at Companies House, a process also called company dissolution, you’ll need to take a series of actions prior to submitting the application.

 To be eligible for dissolution your company will need to be solvent.
 Below is a checklist of considerations when closing a company - whether they are all applicable will depend on the type of business you run.